Buddha means “Awakened One” or “Enlightened One”

 Then Buddha said, “Now break them open with a stick!”.

-The young man struck hard and broke the pots, the butter from one pot started floating on the surface and the pebbles from the other pot settled at the bottom.
+The young man struck hard and broke the pots.
+Butter from one of the pots started floating in the pond, while the pebbles from the second pot settled at the bottom.

-Then Buddha Said, “Well I have done this much, Now call all your priests and ask them to pray, so that butter will sink down and pebbles will start floating on the Surface!.
+Then Buddha said, “Well, I have done this much, Now call all your priests and ask them to pray for butter to sink and pebbles to float on the surface.”

-Buddha said, “Young man, you understand the law of nature pretty well but you forget that it applies to everyone.”
+Buddha said, “Young man, you understand the natural law pretty well, but you forget that it applies to everyone.

-If he had performed right actions that were lighter like butter then he is bound to go up and no one can push him down”.
+If he had performed right actions that were light like butter, he should go up, and no one can push him down”.

-Youngman now completely understood the law of nature and fell on Buddha’s feet and thanked him for the teaching on the law of nature.
+Youngman now understood the natural law.
+He fell on Buddha’s feet and thanked him for teaching him the lesson.

 Moral of the story:

-The Law of nature clearly defines us that in life, whatever we do either good or bad, we are going to get It back, that’s the Law of Karma.
+The law of nature clearly defines us that in life, whatever we do, either good or bad, we are going to get it back, and it is the Law of Karma.

 What you seed, you will reap.

-These stories of Buddha must have helped you to understand the way we live our life.
+We hope these short stories of Buddha must have helped you understand our life.

 Do you like these Short Stories of Buddha?
 Share now for more reach!